Pitfall: The Mayan Adventure: Ports

-The Windows version cannot enable sound effects when running on Windows versions starting from Windows XP.
-Changing the compatibility mode to "Windows 95" enables players to check the check-box, but as soon as the first sound effect is played, the game crashes.
-This problem is caused by an error in one of the game's DLL files.

 The 32X conversion was co-developed by Big Bang Software alongside Zombie Virtual Reality Entertainment and published by Activision exclusively in North America in October 1995.
 Based on the original Genesis release, the 32X version shares the same visual design as the Windows 95 release and features the additional levels from the Sega CD version, but runs at 30 frames per second instead of 60 frames, suffering a great amount of slowdown.
 The Atari Jaguar port was created by Imagitec Design and published by Atari Corporation in North America and Europe on 18 October 1995.
 It shares the same visuals as both the Windows 95 and 32X versions, though it contains changes in certain stages and a rearranged soundtrack and runs at 30 frames per second.

 Pitfall: The Mayan Adventure received a handheld conversion by Pipedream Interactive for the Game Boy Advance.
 It was first published by Majesco Sales in North America on 11 June 2001 and later in Europe by THQ on 21 September of the same year, becoming the last version of the game to be officially released.
 Based on the Super NES version, the Game Boy Advance port alters the visuals and contains audio issues.
-Versions for the 3DO Interactive Multiplayer, Amiga CD32, Atari Lynx, PlayStation and Sega Saturn were announced but never released.
+Versions for the 3DO Interactive Multiplayer, Amiga CD32, PlayStation, Sega Saturn and Nuon were announced but never released.